ntu-rris/google-mediapipe/README.md

 python 05_wrist_rom.py --mode 2 --side left
 ```

 Note: For measuring forearm pronation/supination, the camera has to be placed at the same level as the hand such that palmar side of the hand is directly facing camera.
-For measuring wrist rom, the camera has to be placed such that upper body of the subject is visible, refer to the [sample wrist images](data/sample) for examples.
+For measuring wrist ROM, the camera has to be placed such that upper body of the subject is visible, refer to [sample wrist images](data/sample) for examples.
 The wrist images are adapted from [Goni Wrist Flexion, Extension, Radial & Ulnar Deviation](https://www.youtube.com/watch?v=nIPaGkDh3dI)

 ### [6.
 Face Mask](code/06_face_mask.py):